robincornett/display-featured-image-genesis/README.md

 # Display Featured Image for Genesis

 This plugin works within the Genesis Framework, to display featured images in new and fun ways.
-It should work with either HTML5 or XHTML themes, but older themes may have a width set on elements which may not allow the full backstretch experience.
+It should work with either HTML5 or XHTML themes, but older themes may have a width set on elements which may not allow the full banner experience.

 ## Description

 This plugin takes a different approach to how we use and display featured images for posts and pages.
 Instead of simply reusing an image which already exists in the post/page content, the plugin anticipates that you will want to use lovely large images for your featured images, but to do so intelligently.
 Depending on what you upload, the plugin will:

-* display the image as a _backstretch_ (screen width) image if the image is wider than your site's Large Media Setting.
+* display the image as a _banner_ (screen width) image if the image is wider than your site's Large Media Setting.
 * display the image above your post/page content, centered and up to the width of the content, if your image is larger than your Medium Media Setting, and less than or equal to your Large Media Setting.
 * display _nothing_ if your featured image width is less than or equal to your Medium Media Setting.
 * display _nothing_ if your featured image is already displayed in your content (the original image, not a resized version).
-* display a _default featured image_ as a backstretch image if one is uploaded.
+* display a _default featured image_ as a banner image if one is uploaded.

 More words at [my site](https://robincornett.com/downloads/display-featured-image-genesis/).

-_Note: although this plugin requires the [Genesis Framework by StudioPress](http://studiopress.com/) or child themes, it is not an official plugin for this framework and is neither endorsed nor supported by StudioPress._
+_Note: although this plugin requires the [Genesis Framework by StudioPress](https://studiopress.com/) or child themes, it is not an official plugin for this framework and is neither endorsed nor supported by StudioPress._

 #### An Image for Every Page